GoogleChrome/chrome-extensions-samples/webgl-pointer-lock/README.md

 # Hello 3D World

-This is the most basic application that one can create, using WebGL capabilities.
-It loads a (cool) 3D model from a JSON file and allows for model rotation and camera zooming, based on mouse movements.
+A basic application using WebGL capabilities.
+It loads a 3D model from a JSON file and allows for model rotation and camera zooming, based on mouse movements.
+Dragging the mouse enters pointer lock, allowing movement unlimited by window or screen boundaries.

 This sample uses the frameless window: